MarcBruins/marcbruins.github.io/_posts/2019-01-05-store-secrets-safely-with-azure-keyvault-and-managed-identities.md

 ![access policy listed](../public/img/access-policy-listed.PNG)

-Now we hit **save** to finish this step.That's it for setting it up.
+Now we hit **save** to finish this step.
+That's it for setting it up.
 Now our application is allowed to consume secrets given by the key vault!

 ## Creating a secret
 Now that we have a running key vault let's create a secret, to do this we go to our keyvault and click on `Secrets`, next click `Generate/Import`.
 This should give use a screen in which we can create a *new secret*.
 We give this new secret a name that shows the purpose of it and we use a convention(`usedFor--Description` that shows it a keyvault secret.
 We call it **sqlAzure--AdminPassword** and set the value to a strong password, ideally a generated one, leave the optional fields as is and hit **Create**.